getsentry/sentry-docs/src/_includes/common/errors-context.md

 - `module`: groups by the event’s module name
 - `package`: groups by the event’s package name

-If you wish to append information, thus making the grouping slightly less aggressive, you can add the special string `{{default}}` as one of the items.
+If you wish to append information, thus making the grouping slightly less aggressive, you can add the special string `default` as one of the items.

 This minimal example puts all exceptions of the current scope into the same issue/group: